karlseguin/dcache/readme.md

 While a maximum cache size must be configured, the size limit is enforced on the segment.
 That is, given 10 segments and a max size of 10_000, the maximum size of each segment will be 1000.
 When a segment is full, the segment is erased.

 When new values are inserted into a segment (e.g. via `put` or `fetch`), the size of the segment is checked.
 If necessary, the segment is purged.
-Currently, `:ets.delete_all_objects/1` is called.
-This is simple and functional, but blocking.
-A more scalable solution, likely spawning a process and  iterating through the segment, will be the default in the near future.
-The purginb behavior is customizable (via the `purger` option when creating the cache).

-With the current purger, the cache will not grow beyond the configured MAX_SIZE.
-With the planned asynchronous purger, the cache could grow very briefly beyond MAX_SIZE.
+The purging behavior is customizable.

 Your keys might hash to only 1 or a few segments.
 This would negatively impact performance.
 However, this would likely require a very unfortunate set of keys (e.g. integers with a fixed gaps between them).

-No dependencies, and a single file.
+Single file with no dependencies.
 Copy and paste it into your project.

 ## Usage 1
 The preferred usage, which offers better performance, is to use the `define/3` macro: